-IV.
+III.
 BACT Analysis

 A BACT determination is required for any new or altered source.
-McMurry shall install on the new or altered source the maximum air pollution control capability that is technologically practicable and economically feasible, except that BACT shall be used.
-A BACT analysis was not required for this permit action because the current permitting action is considered an administrative action.
+Schwend shall install on the new or altered source the maximum air pollution control capability that is technologically practicable and economically feasible, except that BACT shall be used.
+The current permit action is an administrative action; and therefore, a BACT analysis is not required.